 - Pepper to Taste

-- 13 ounce Baguette Bread, sliced thin
+- 13-ounce Baguette Bread, sliced thin

 - Cut mozzarella cheese into small cubes.
 Place in a bowl.

 - Cut tomatoes in half and remove seeds.
 Turn over onto paper towels to drain some of the liquid.
 Cut tomatoes into cubes roughly the same size as the mozzarella cubes.
-Place in bowl with tomatoes.
+Place in a bowl with tomatoes.

 - Preheat oven to 425degrees F.